tadrousnancy/Bonus-DataProcessing/README.md

-# Bonus: Data Processing
+# Bonus: Data Processing and Storage

-This code creates a simple transactional behavior.
+This code creates simple transactional behavior.

 **Operations**
 - begin_transaction(): starts a new transaction